gary-archer/oauth.apisample.nodejs/README.md

 ::1           localhost
 ```

-Then run the following command:
+Then run the following command, to run the API with a test configuration, along with Wiremock:

 ```bash
 npm run testsetup